 While an inbound campaign can be used to support a range of business goals, they are highly effective in two areas: Growing top-of-funnel traffic to your website and converting those unknown visitors into known contacts and leads within your database.
 As such, a traditional inbound marketing campaign will typically revolve around:

 - An awareness stage content offer

-- A series of blog posts in support of that offer
+- Blog posts in support of that offer

 - Various calls to action leading from the blog post to the offer

 - A content promotion strategy that gets that content in front of an audience

 The success of an inbound marketing campaign depends upon the marketer having a clear picture of who their ideal customer and audience is.
 That’s why, before embarking on a specific campaign, we typically recommend that businesses develop a buyer persona that can be used to inform various marketing efforts.